QuantumV2/ChromaCode/README.md

     #800080 - Inc: Increments the top value on the stack.

     #ffc0cb - Dec: Decrements the top value on the stack.

+    #ff0000 - Add: Adds the two top values on the stack.

+    #0000aa - Sub: Subtracts the two top values on the stack.

     #ff00ff - Mul: Multiplies the two top values on the stack.